Aerospacesmith/pxt-sparkbit/README.md

 **Parameters**
 * Transmitter input - the input number (1-8) where the IR transmitter (grey or black) is attached to the Spark:bit.
-* Receiver input - the input number (1-8) where the IR recevier (white) is attached to the Spark:bit.
+* Receiver input - the input number (1-8) where the IR receiver (white) is attached to the Spark:bit.

 **Example**
 ```blocks